 For Jersey City drug addict, 10-year sentence part of a never-ending cycle

-JERSEY CITY - A 53-year-old Jersey City man whose drug-addicted parents died in their 50s was sentenced to 10 years in prison today for crimes he said he committed to support his own drug habit.
-"I have been battling this addiction a lot of years and I keep going to prison, do my time, come home, and it's the same," Oliver Jackson told the judge before being sentenced under a plea deal for first degree robbery, second degree robbery and burglary this afternoon.
+A 53-year-old Jersey City man whose drug-addicted parents died in their 50s was sentenced to 10 years in prison last week for crimes he said he committed to support his own drug habit.
+"I have been battling this addiction a lot of years and I keep going to prison, do my time, come home, and it's the same," Oliver Jackson told the judge before being sentenced under a plea deal for first degree robbery, second degree robbery and burglary Friday afternoon.

 Add your comments below